VacsoLLC/frameworkTicketing/README.md

-# Vacso frameworkTicketing
+# Vacso Framework Ticketing

-Welcome to Vacso frameworkTicketing, an open-source ticketing system designed for enterprise IT departments.
+Welcome to Vacso Framework Ticketing, an open-source ticketing system designed for enterprise IT departments.

-frameworkTicketing is an application built on top of frameworkBackend and frameworkFrontend.
+Framework Ticketing is an application built on top of frameworkBackend and frameworkFrontend.
 Framework is designed for you to build internal enterprise applications quickly and easily.

 ## WARNING: Alpha!

-frameworkTicketing is alpha level code.
+Framework Ticketing is alpha level code.
 It is under active development and should not be used in production at this time.

 ## Features